-Deleted Scene: Actors at Conventions have commented on various scenes filmed that didn't make it into the movie, such as the Rangers doing some preliminary training between being given the ninja robes by Dulcea and traversing into the forest.
+Deleted Scene: At conventions, the film's actors have commented on various scenes filmed that didn't make it into the movie, such as the Rangers doing some preliminary training between being given the ninja robes by Dulcea and traversing into the forest.
 In particular, Tommy's was apparently seen practicing some superhuman kicks similar to the corkscrew kick he used to finish off the last gargoyle.

 The first fight scene in the construction site involved the Rangers fighting mutant, humanoid rats.
 However, it was universally agreed upon that the rats looked absolutely horrible, and they were replaced with the Oozemen.
 The rats later showed up in the TV series, in Season 2's "Return of the Green Ranger."

 The Tengus were used in the third season as the Tengas.

 Much later, one of the stone gargoyle-guardians the Ninjetti Rangers fight appeared in the background of an episode of Power Rangers S.P.D..

 The Other Darrin: Zedd, Rita, Goldar, and Alpha are portrayed by different suit actors, though, thanks to their voice already being redubbed, they sound just the same as they did on the show (though Zedd sounds a bit deeper than his show incarnation).
 Their suits are slightly modified as well, to go with the Darker and Edgier feel.
 While Rita remains the same as she usually is, the "Z" on Zedd's forehead crest is notably lower down, he gains platinum pauldrons, and the gaps in his helmet's mouth are more closed up.
 His brain is also visibly pulsating.
 Goldar is inbetween the two: while he retains overall the same look, his face is more feline than monkey-like, and for some odd reason he doesn't carry his sword on him.